Understanding Best Before Date on Bread: What You Need to Know

 Proper storage is crucial in extending the shelf life of bread and maintaining its quality.
 Here are some tips for storing bread effectively:

 - Refrigeration: While refrigeration can slow down the staling process, it can also promote moisture and mold growth.
-Use airtight packaging.
+Use airtight packaging if you choose to refrigerate.

 - Freezing: Freezing bread can significantly extend its shelf life.
 Wrap it in plastic wrap or aluminum foil before placing it in the freezer.